Rainbow groups and activities

 Same sex dancing classes

-The Sunday night DANSS classes are for Gay and Lesbian people and friends who wish to learn some classical Ballroom, some funky Latin American and some elegant New Vogue dance moves.
+The Sunday night DANSS classes are for the LGBTI community and friends who wish to learn some classical Ballroom, some funky Latin American and some elegant New Vogue dance moves.
 A partner is not necessary however an attitude in wanting to learn and having fun is required.

 Classes are held at the Thistle Hall, corner of Cuba and Arthur Streets.